StiftsEU/json-rpc-client/README.md

 ### Features

-- The client supports operation cancellation via the `CancellationToken`.
+- The client supports operation cancellation via a cancellation token.
 - The client supports `gzip` and `DEFLATE` response encodings.
-- The client supports usage of a custom `HttpMessageInvoker` instance to execute HTTP requests.
+- The client supports usage of a custom HTTP message invoker instance.
 - The client supports usage of a specific HTTP message version.

 ### Specifics